BENEFITS OF MICROWAVE DRYING

 Not all drying techniques result in the same end product.
 Individual drying techniques often preserve different characteristics of product quality, like appearance, colors, nutrients, and textures.
 It’s important to choose a drying technique based on the end product goal, consumer satisfaction, and desired market.

+Both drying techniques have clear benefits and can each be optimized for different applications.
 Convection drying is often a slower process, which can negatively impact product quality.
+This makes convection drying great for applications that benefit from long processing time or low energy efficiency.
 While microwave drying is a more efficient and quicker process, minimizing the impact of drying on the quality of the product.
+This makes microwave drying ideal for heat-sensitive products and situations where energy efficiency is important.
+Ultimately, the choice between the two often depends on operational requirements, business goals, and the nature of the product.